Photography Without a Light Meter

 “It is a laziness”?
 Humph!
 What a snob, I remember thinking to myself.
 But now I understand what he was getting at much, much better.

-I’ll admit it: sometimes when I’m out and about with a manual lens on my mirrorless digital camera, I’m in a more easygoing mood and simply want to shoot.
-In these situations, I’ll set my camera to aperture priority.
-I may put some thought into what kind of depth of field I want to capture, and I’ll make aperture adjustments accordingly.
+I’ll admit it: sometimes when I’m out and about with a modern digital camera, I’m more easygoing and simply want to shoot.
+If I want a bit more control, I may set my camera to aperture priority, make a judgment about what kind of depth of field I want to capture, and make aperture adjustments accordingly.
 Mostly, though, I find myself relying upon my light meter to do its thing and shoot away.

 But my laziness in those kinds of situations—and, yes, Henri Cartier-Bresson was right: it is a laziness—doesn’t always get me to the best outcome.
 Even when I shoot in fully manual mode, I may still consider the recommendations of my light meter, and I may even be quite reliant on it in certain tricky situations.
 But in the end, I’m the one making the final decision when I press the shutter button.
 In automated modes, the photographer cedes that control to a computerized machine.
 In manual mode, there is far more consideration involved.
 That more deliberate act often results in a better exposure and perhaps even a better expression of artistry.